SparseSwaps: Tractable LLM Pruning Mask Refinement at Scale: Abstract

 \section{Abstract}

-The resource requirements of Neural Networks can be significantly reduced through pruning -- the removal of seemingly less important parameters.
-However, with the rise of \glspl{llm}, full retraining to recover pruning-induced performance degradation is often prohibitive and classical approaches such as global magnitude pruning are suboptimal on Transformer architectures.
-State-of-the-art methods hence solve a layer-wise \emph{mask selection problem}, the problem of finding a pruning mask which minimizes the per-layer pruning error on a small set of calibration data.
-Exactly solving this problem to optimality using \gls{ip} solvers is computationally infeasible due to its combinatorial nature and the size of the search space, and existing approaches therefore rely on approximations or heuristics.
-In this work, we demonstrate that the mask selection problem can be made drastically more tractable at \gls{llm} scale.
+The resource requirements of neural networks can be significantly reduced through pruning -- the removal of seemingly less important parameters.
+However, for LLMs, full retraining to recover pruning-induced performance degradation is often prohibitive and classical approaches such as magnitude pruning are suboptimal on Transformers.
+State-of-the-art methods hence solve a layer-wise \emph{mask selection problem}: finding a pruning mask that minimizes per-layer pruning error on a small set of calibration data.
+Exactly solving this problem is computationally infeasible due to its combinatorial nature and the size of the search space, and existing approaches rely on approximations or heuristics.
+We demonstrate that the mask selection problem can be made drastically more tractable at LLM scale.
 To that end, we decouple the rows by enforcing equal sparsity levels per row.
-This allows us to derive optimal \emph{1-swaps} (exchanging one kept and one pruned weight) that can be computed efficiently using the Gram matrix of the calibration data.
-Using these observations, we propose a tractable and simple 1-swap algorithm that warm starts from any pruning mask, runs efficiently on GPUs at \gls{llm} scale, and is essentially hyperparameter-free.
-We demonstrate that our approach reduces per-layer pruning error by up to 60\% over Wanda \citep{Sun2023} and consistently improves perplexity and zero-shot accuracy across state-of-the-art GPT architectures.
+This allows us to derive optimal \emph{1-swaps} (exchanging one kept and one pruned weight) computable efficiently via the Gram matrix.
+We propose a simple 1-swap algorithm that warmstarts from any pruning mask, runs efficiently on GPUs at LLM scale, and is essentially hyperparameter-free.
+Our approach reduces per-layer pruning error by up to 60\% over Wanda \citep{Sun2023} and consistently improves perplexity and zero-shot accuracy across state-of-the-art GPT architectures.